-The Company has issued \$86.0 million in aggregate principal amount of unsecured long-term debt, which is structured as a joint and several coissuance by certain of the Company's consolidated subsidiaries and fully guaranteed by the Company (the "Senior Notes").
-At any time, the Company is permitted to add others of its consolidated subsidiaries as co-issuers of the Senior Notes.
-The Senior Notes bear interest at a rate of 5.50%, subject to adjustment based on changes, if any, in the ratings of the Senior Notes.
-Interest on the Senior Notes is payable semi-annually in arrears on March 1 and September 1 of each year.
-The Senior Notes mature on September 1, 2022.
-The Company may redeem the Senior Notes, at its option, in whole or in part, prior to March 1, 2022 at a price equal to 100% of the principal amount thereof, plus the applicable "make-whole" premium as of the applicable date of redemption.
-At any time on or after March 1, 2022, the Company may redeem the Senior Notes, in whole or in part, at a redemption price equal to 100% of the aggregate principal amount of the Senior Notes to be redeemed, plus accrued and unpaid interest.
-The Senior Notes are carried at amortized cost.
-There are a number of covenants, including several financial covenants, associated with the Senior Notes.
-As of both March 31, 2021 and December 31, 2020, the Company was in compliance with all of its covenants.

-The Company amortizes debt issuance costs over the life of the associated debt; the amortized portion of debt issuance costs is included in Interest expense on the Condensed Consolidated Statement of Operations.
-The Senior Notes have an effective interest rate of 5.80%, inclusive of debt issuance costs.
+The Company has issued \$86.0 million in aggregate principal amount of unsecured long-term debt, which is structured as a joint and several co-issuance by certain of the Company's consolidated subsidiaries and fully guaranteed by the Company (the "5.50% Senior Notes").
+The 5.50% Senior Notes bear interest at a rate of 5.50%, subject to adjustment based on changes, if any, in the ratings of the 5.50% Senior Notes.
+Interest on the 5.50% Senior Notes is payable semi-annually in arrears on March 1 and September 1 of each year.
+The 5.50% Senior Notes mature on September 1, 2022.
+The Company may redeem the 5.50% Senior Notes, in whole or in part, at a redemption price equal to 100% of the aggregate principal amount of the 5.50% Senior Notes to be redeemed, plus accrued and unpaid interest.
+The 5.50% Senior Notes are carried at amortized cost and are included in Senior Notes, net, on the Condensed Consolidated Balance Sheet.
+The Company amortizes debt issuance costs over the life of the associated debt; the amortized portion of debt issuance costs is included in Interest expense on the Consolidated Statement of Operations.
+The 5.50% Senior Notes have an effective interest rate of approximately 5.80%, inclusive of debt issuance costs.